-In compliance with the Privacy Act of 1974, following information the is provided: Solicitation of the information on this form is authorized by 25 U.S.C.A. § 2701 et seq.
-The purpose of the requested information is to determine the eligibility of individuals to be employed gaming operation.
-The in а information will be used by National Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
-The information may be disclosed to appropriate Federal, State, local or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the National Indian Gaming Commission in connection with the hiring or firing of an employee, the issuance or revocation of a gaming license, investigations of or activities while associated with a tribe or a gaming operation.
-Failure to consent to the disclosures indicated in this notice will result in a tribe's being unable to hire you in a primary management official or key employee position.
+In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C.A. § 2701. et seq.
+The purpose of the requested information is to determine the eligibility of individuals to be employed, in a gaming operation.
+The information will be used by National Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
+The information may be disclosed to appropriate Federal, State, local or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the National Indian Gaming Commission in connection with the hiring or firing of an employee, the issuance or revocation of a gaming license, or investigations of activities while associated with a tribe or a gaming operation.
+Failure to consent to the disclosures indicated in this notice will result in a tribe's being unable to hire you in a primary management official or key employee position or as a vendor.

-The disclosure of your Social Security Number (SSN) is voluntary.
-However, failure to supply a SSN may result in errors in processing your application.
+- The disclosure of your Social Security Number (SSN) is voluntary.
+However, failure to supply a SSN may result in errors in processing your application. - (ii) Existing key employees and primary management officials, and vendors shall be notified in writing that they shall either:

-- (ii) Existing key employees and primary management officials shall be notified in writing that they shall either: - Complete a new application form that contains a Privacy Act notice; or - Sign a statement that contains the Privacy Act notice and consent to the routine uses described in that notice. - (iii) The following notice shall be placed on the application form for a key employee or a primary official before that form is filled out by an applicant:
+- Complete a new application form that contains a Privacy Act notice; or - Sign a statement that contains the Privacy Act notice and consents to the routine uses described in that notice. - (iii) The following notice shall be placed on the application form for a key employee or a primary official, or a vendor before that form is filled out by an applicant: